great-expectations/great_expectations/docs/tutorials/getting_started/validate_your_data.md

 - You configured the Checkpoint to validate the `yellow_tripdata_sample_2019-02.csv` (i.e. our February data) file.

-## How to run validation and inspect your validation results
+## How to run validation and inspect your Validation Results

 This is basically just a recap of the previous section on Data Docs!
 In order to build Data Docs and get your results in a nice, human-readable format, you can simply uncomment and run the last cell in the notebook.
-This will open Data Docs, where you can click on the latest validation run to see the validation results page for this Checkpoint run.
+This will open Data Docs, where you can click on the latest validation run to see the Validation Results page for this Checkpoint run.

 ![data_docs_failed_validation1](../../../docs/images/data_docs_taxi_failed_validation01.png)